 The Rancho Bernardo Inn Women’s Golf Club annual Invitational is scheduled for Tuesday, May 15, 2018.
-The tournament has registered a full field of 144 amateur women golfers from around Southern California.
+The tournament has registered a full field of 144 amateur women golfers from across Southern California.

 Check-in for the event will begin at 6:30 a.m. for an 8 a.m. shotgun start.
 The format will be four-person team modified waltz.

 “Our club is especially pleased to host this year’s Invitational as we celebrate our 55th year as an organization,” said Dena Marvel, club president.
 “Each year, we strive to make the tournament a fun and rewarding experience – including golf on the beautiful RBI course, a gourmet lunch prepared by the RBI culinary team, and lots of prizes.”